-The bill focuses on the preservation and inspection of historical records related to Lakeland Village, a state-operated facility for individuals with intellectual or developmental disabilities.
+The bill aims to enhance the preservation and inspection of historical records related to Lakeland Village, a state-operated facility for individuals with intellectual or developmental disabilities.
 It mandates the division of archives and records management, in collaboration with various state departments, to create a comprehensive preservation plan.
 This plan will identify at-risk records and artifacts, assess their condition, outline preservation steps, and include a timeline and budget for the work.
-The plan must also address future public access for educational purposes and is required to be reported to the legislature by September 1, 2025.
-Notably, records from Lakeland Village cannot be destroyed until fiscal year 2030, ensuring their protection during the preservation process.
+Notably, records from Lakeland Village must be retained through 2030, ensuring that no records are destroyed until the preservation plan is completed and funded.

 Statutes affected: